Moduland/Orangetool/README.md

 - All of the functions in error state return `Error` String
 - local_ip() and global_ip() originally are available in ipz package [Link](http://github.com/sepandhaghighi/ipz)
-- RAM Functions in this version need psutil package
+- RAM functions in this version need psutil package
-- Some of this funtions need root access so it's better to run ```sudo -s``` before use this tool
+- Some of funtions need root access so it's better to run ```sudo -s``` before use this tool